 - 5g basil leaves, more or less torn

-- ⅓ tsp cumin seeds, toasted and roughly beaten in a mortar
+- ⅓ tsp cumin seeds toasted and roughly beaten in a mortar

-Put the soy sauce, sugar, and final tablespoon of vinegar in a small saucepan on a medium-high warmness.
+Put the soy sauce, sugar, and final tablespoon vinegar in a small saucepan on medium-high warmness.
 Bring to a boil, turn right down to a simmer for 2 mins, then take off the warmth – the sauce will thicken because it cools.

 To serve, spread 1/2 the pickled broccoli on a huge, round plate and set up the fried broccoli on top.
 Top with the ultimate pickle, basil, and cumin, and serve.